Best Induction Hobs with Extractor (UK 2022)

 Cookology Induction Hob with Extractor

+The integrated extractor on this Cookology induction hob is more versatile than you’d imagine.
 It’s supplied with a narrow, stainless steel extractor grille running through the centre of the hob’s ceramic glass.
 If you’d prefer it to match, then voila!
-Put the alternative black cover on top, and you’ll hardly notice it’s there.
+Simply fit the alternative black cover on the top and you’ll hardly notice it’s there.

-The grille can also be used as a recirculating downdraft extractor through a carbon filter or as a ducting version by connecting a two-metre pipe to an outdoor vent.
+There’s also the option of using the grille as a recirculating downdraft extractor through a carbon filter, or as a ducting version by connecting a two-metre pipe to an outdoor vent.
 There’s a slide-out drawer for easy grease removal.
+The performance of the extractor is impressive.
+Three speed levels operate at a maximum of 504 cubic metres per hour.
+When in use, the grille’s timer provides an additional five minutes of steam extraction.

+The four-zone hob has two burners at 2.5kW and two at 1.5 kW.
+Each one has a convenient ninety-nine-minute timer.
 The pan detection feature ensures the burners only operate when a pan is in place and can’t be activated accidentally.
 The hob’s touch screen panel also includes a child safety lock for additional peace of mind.

 Pros